vincentvinh/spryker-docs/docs/scos/dev/tutorials-and-howtos/advanced-tutorials/tutorial-implementing-widgets-and-widget-plugins.md

 {% raw %}{%{% endraw %} endblock {% raw %}%}{% endraw %}
 ```

 In the template of the widget, the parameters are accessible through the `_widget` twig variable.
-This way in twig template it's easy to determine where a parameter is coming from.
+This way in Twig template it's easy to determine where a parameter is coming from.

 {% info_block infoBox %}